Jingyi-Chen/cloud_parcel_mode/readme.md

 # Cloud Parcel Model

 ## Description
 This cloud parcel model simulates the updraft cooling of a cloud parcel with entrainment-mixing and entrained aerosols.
-The initial development of this model was supported by Stony Brook University and Brookhaven National Laboratory.
+The initial development of this model was supported by Stony Brook University and Brookhaven National Laboratory in 2014 (adiabatic version) and 2017 (entrainment-mixing with entrained aerosols).

 ## Author
   Jingyi Chen, PhD

-  Research Scientist, Pacific Northwest National Laboratory (current affiliation)
+  Research Scientist, Pacific Northwest National Laboratory

   Email: jingyichen89@gmail.com